KartikeyMish/RepoSavant/README.md

 A big thank you to the talented individuals who have contributed to RepoSavant.
 Your dedication and expertise are invaluable to the project's success.

-- [Kartikey Mishra](https://github.com/kartikeymish) :  Complete Backend & basic frontend
+- [Kartikey Mishra](https://github.com/kartikeymish) :  Architect of RepoSavant's core functionality, handling backend development and laying the foundation for the frontend.
-- [Suryansh Singh](https://github.com/suryanshsingh2001) : Refactoring, Responsive Design, and CSS Improvement
+- [Suryansh Singh](https://github.com/suryanshsingh2001) : A design virtuoso, Suryansh improved RepoSavant through refactoring, responsive design, and CSS enhancements.

 If you'd like to join this list and make RepoSavant even better.